-During system restoration, governors must not be blocked and plant operators must operate the generator in a mode which allows the governors to respond to frequency deviations if this mode of control is available.
-Generating units which cannot meet this criteria do not contribute to Dynamic Reserves.
+During system restoration, governors (or equivalent frequency control systems) must not be blocked and plant operators must operate the generator in a mode which allows the governors (or equivalent frequency control systems) to respond to frequency deviations if this mode of control is available.
+Generating units which cannot meet this criterion do not contribute to Dynamic Reserves.